Glacial-Web/glacial-ai-share-buttons/readme.txt

 == Description ==

-Glacial AI Share Buttons is a WordPress plugin that automatically adds share buttons for popular AI services at the end of your blog posts.
+Glacial AI Share Buttons is a WordPress plugin that adds share buttons for popular AI services at the end of your blog posts.
 This helps readers quickly analyze and summarize your content using their preferred AI tool.

 **Features:**

-* Automatically injects AI share buttons at the end of blog post content
+* Injects AI share buttons at the end of blog post content
 * Supports 6 popular AI services: Google AI Mode, ChatGPT, Perplexity, Claude, Grok, and Meta AI
 * Custom AI tool repeater feature to add unlimited custom AI services
 * Custom URL configuration for each AI service